 For installing jpylyzer, you have three options:

 Install with the Pip package manager.
 This works on all platforms (Windows, Linux, Mac, etc.), but you need to have the Python interpreter available on your system.
-Jpylyzer is compatible with Python 2.7, and Python 3.2 and more recent (Python 3.0 and 3.1 are not supported).
+Jpylyzer is compatible with Python 3.2 and more recent (starting with Jpylylyzer 2.2, Python 2.7 is no longer supported).

 Alternatively, for Windows users stand-alone binaries are available.
 These allow you to run jpylyzer as anexecutable Windows application, without any need for installing Python.
 This option is particularly useful for Windows users who cannot (or don’t want to) install software on their system.

 For Linux users Debian packages are available.

 These options are briefly outlined below.
 See the User Manual for a more exhaustive description.

 First make sure you have a recent version of pip.
 Then install jpylyzer with the following command:

 pip install jpylyzer

 This may require administrator/super user privileges.
 If you don’t have these privilges, you can do a single-user install:

 Download the binary (64 or 32 bit) using the link using the link in the right-hand bar of this page.
 Unzip the contents of this file to an empty folder on your PC.
 Jpylyzer should now be ready for use.